radius-project/blog/radblog/content/posts/2025/radius-resource-types-contributing/index.md

 ## Get Started Today!

 The future of Radius resource types is community-driven.
-By sharing your experiments, testing each other's implementations, and collaboratively improving the ecosystem, we're building a platform that truly serves the needs of modern application development.
+By sharing your experiments, testing each other's implementations, and collaboratively improving the ecosystem, we're building a platform that truly serves the needs of cloud native application developers.
 As we build out the testing and CI/CD infrastructure for `beta` and `stable` contributions, we look forward to collaborating with you to mature your Resource types and Recipes.
 Your alpha contributions are the first step in a journey of collaborative development.
 Together, we can promote them through the maturity levels, ensuring they become robust and reliable components for the entire community.

 Ready to contribute?
 We can't wait to see what you build!